lmiller1990/design-pattenrns-for-vuejs/src/epub/EVENTS.md

 Observing the emitted events with emitted().
 \end{center}

-I did a `console.log(wrapper.emitted())` to illustrate how `emitted` works in Testing Library.
+I did a `console.log(emitted())` to illustrate how `emitted` works in Testing Library.
 If you run the test, the console output is as follows:

 ```json
 {